What is PBM?

 READ MORE»

 Photobiomodulation Therapy (PBM Therapy), previously known as Low-Level Laser Therapy (LLLT), is a low intensity visible and near-infrared light therapy which is applied to joints, injuries and the nerves that supply them [1].
 The effects are analgesic, anti-inflammatory and regenerative (the light improves the rate of tissue healing) [2].
 PBM Therapy is usually applied multiple times a week for several weeks, which leads to substantial relief.
-There is significant evidence from over 700 RCTs, and systematic reviews that show benefits of PBM Therapy is effective for musculoskeletal [3-5], neuropathic [6], and reduces the need for opioids by managing pain [7].
+There is significant evidence from over 1,000 Clinical Studies, and systematic reviews that show benefits of PBM Therapy is effective for musculoskeletal [3-5], neuropathic [6], and reduces the need for opioids by managing pain [7].
 The treatments are safe [8] and noninvasive [9].
 It is recommended for preventing oral mucositis and other side-effects of chemotherapy [10].

 The Power of Light: